 Step 1: Create a folder redirection security group

-- On the Tools menu, select Active Directory Administration Center.
+Select Tools > Active Directory Administration Center.
 Active Directory Administration Center appears.

-- Right-click the appropriate domain or OU, select New, and then select Group.
+Right-click the appropriate domain or OU, and then select New > Group.

-- In Group name, type the name of the security group, for example: Folder Redirection Users.
+- In Group name, enter the name of the security group, for example: Folder Redirection Users.

-- In Group scope, select Security, and then select Global.
+- In Group scope, select Security > Global.

 Step 2: Create a file share for redirected folders

-If you do not already have a file share for redirected folders, use the following procedure to create a file share on a server running Windows Server 2012.
+If you do not already have a file share for redirected folders, use the following procedure to create a file share on a server that runs Windows Server 2012 or a later version.

-Some functionality might differ or be unavailable if you create the file share on a server running another version of Windows Server.
+Some functionality might differ or be unavailable if you create the file share on a server that runs a different version of Windows Server.

-In the Server Manager navigation pane, select File and Storage Services, and then select Shares to display the Shares page.
+In the Server Manager navigation pane, select File and Storage Services > Shares to display the Shares page.

-In the Shares tile, select Tasks, and then select New Share.
+In the Shares page, select Tasks > New Share.
 The New Share Wizard appears.

 On the Share Location page, select the server and volume on which you want to create the share.